raburuz/raburuz/README.md

 - Back-end Development
 - Build RESTful APIs for Backend(NodeJS, Laravel)

-😊 Programing and Learning new things ✨ is my true passion and I'm really enjoy it to the full
+😊 Programing and Learning new things ✨ is my true passion and I'm really enjoy it to the full.

 ### Industry Experience

 - Scholarship holder at `Input For You.
 Spain` building a system project with Angular 13 for exponentians clients.

-📫 If you are interesting in how to reach me send me a email : naburuz54(dot)gmail.com :) I'm wait for you message
+📫 If you are interesting in how to reach me send me a email : naburuz54(dot)gmail.com :) I'm waiting for you message.